Michael Jackson files allegedly stolen by hackers

 The allegations come less than a year after Sony faced widespread criticism over its systems security when hackers accessed personal information on 77 million PlayStation Network and Qriocity accounts.

-The company later revealed hackers had stolen data from 25 million accounts of a separate system, its Sony Online Entertainment PC games network.
+The company later revealed hackers had stolen data from 25 million accounts of a separate sytem, its Sony Online Entertainment PC games network.

-Industry sources said there was nothing to suggest that the large-scale hacking cases were linked to the Jackson files breach.